What is Parkinson’s Disease?

 - Muscle stiffness and rigidity, which may be painful and restrict bodily movements

-- Slowing of bodily movement, this may lead to periods of ‘freezing’ (the inability to start moving)
+- Slowing of bodily movement may lead to periods of ‘freezing’ (the inability to start moving)

 Other symptoms that may occur are: